easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20190513
+although I tried to keep track of everything, the project is still a mess

+the scripts and models are getting more and more and they are poorly managed

+we have:

+- two tasks: step in position, F/T disturbance at TCP

+- two time domain: continuous, discrete

+- two controller design: PID, LQR

+## incomplete work in continuous time
+[x] LQR saturation and anti-windup implementation

+[ ] LQR with smaller gain using pole placement

+[ ] start and stop at arbitrary places regardless of the linearized OP

+according to this, maybe I should drop development in discrete time for a while

+## incomplete work in discrete time
+[ ] stable behavior for both controllers in both tasks

+[ ] quantization in encoders and check other aspects of discrete design

+## added AW to continuous time LQR
+previously, only saturation was implemented with no anti-windup (AW) in *controlDemoLMwI.slx*.
+I tested some ideas before but failed. the problem was probably b/c the order of integral and gain on the "I" path.

+implemented and tested a new version and it's working. with initPos test, the position is smoother. saved as *controlDemoLMwIAW.slx*. copied the controller part to *controlDemoLMwI1D.slx* and saved as *controlDemoLMwIAW1D.slx*.

+the difference between *controlDemoLMwI.slx* and *controlDemoLMwI1D.slx* was not so clear at this point.
+I checked but didn't find why I had 2 models for 2 task, separately. obviously, the disturbance part was done differently but I don't remember the reason. the development of these 2 models would probably be stopped.

 # 20190403
 ## OK, I didn't fully understand what Lei said, again
 first of all, this position controller was only used for stiff interaction